savio1233/SocialView-/README.md

 # SocialView-
-<<<<<<< HEAD
 Sentiment Analysis Web App

 This project is a sentiment analysis web application built using Python, Django, and SpaCy.
-It uses a pre-trained machine learning model (sentimental_model.joblib) for sentiment classification.
+It leverages a pre-trained machine learning model (sentimental_model.joblib) for sentiment classification.

 Prerequisites

 Ensure the following are installed on your system: